-Although the provider doesn’t offer browser extensions, it does offer apps for the Chromebook, iOS, macOS, Android, Windows and Amazon Fire platforms.
+Although the provider doesn’t offer browser extensions, it does offer apps for the Chromebook, iOS, macOS, Android, Windows, Chrome OS and Amazon Fire platforms.

 - Owns and operates its global server network

-- 10 simultaneous connections allowed on one account
+- Unlimited simultaneous connections allowed on one account

 - Top-notch security